BHOGALA-SRIKA/ActivityRecognition-1DCNN/README.md

 3. Run the script: Open ```src/main.mlx``` in the Live Editor and click Run.

-4. The script will automatically load the data, train the model, and display the final classification accuracy along with a confusion matrix.
+4. The script will automatically load the data, train the model, save the trained network to `models/trained_net.mat`, and display the final classification accuracy along with a confusion matrix.

+5. To verify results without retraining, open `tests/verify_pipeline.m` and run it — it loads the saved model and reports a PASS/FAIL against a minimum accuracy threshold.

 # Demo/Results
 Training on single CPU.